stefanZorcic/scaling-book/gpus.md

 ## How does this change with B100 and the GB200 NVL72?

-Broadwell introduces a bunch of major networking changes, including NVLink 5 with twice the overall bandwidth (900GB/s) and much larger nodes (72 GPUs in NVL72 and in theory up to 576).
+Broadwell introduces a bunch of major networking changes, including NVLink 5 with twice the overall bandwidth (900GB/s) and much larger nodes (72 GPUs in NVL72).
+Here's a diagram:

 {% include figure.liquid path="assets/gpu/b100-node.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a B100/B200 NVL72 node is constructed, with 18 switches and 72 GPUs." %}

 The first order effect is that all our rooflines get roughly twice as good: all our AllReduces and AllGathers are twice as fast, so we can do twice as much of them.
 The BS > 1098 bound we calculated for pure data parallelism decreases to 549, which is close to a TPU v5p.
 The model parallelism bound for F = 16000 increases to 18, meaning we can do nearly twice the amount of model parallelism.

+NVIDIA also has plans to build a 576 GPU GB200 NVL576 topology that has two layers of switches but can achieve full bandwidth between all GPUs.
+This is roughly a node although it will have some minor added latency between more distant GPUs.
+This has not yet been launched.

 {% include figure.liquid path="assets/gpu/nvl-576.png" class="img-small" caption="<b>Figure:</b> a diagram showing how we could see 576 GPU nodes in Broadwell." %}